 A very common connector used mostly as a video interface for computers and monitors.
 It can also be found on high-definition displays, and on older high-definition source devices such as satellite receivers and cable boxes.
 The HD15 is a High Density DB-style connector, so it can also be called an HD DB15.
 Another popular name is "VGA connector", although it is used in video applications that support much higher resolutions (SVGA, XGA, UXGA, etc.).
 An HD15 connector is the same size as a DB9 connector, but it has three rows of 5 pins.
 On most HD15 male connectors, there is one pin (pin 9) missing in the middle row.
 The 9th pin is omitted because it is not used to carry any part of a computer video signal.

 HDMI stands for High Definition Multimedia Interface.
-This technology carries the same video information as DVI but adds the capacity for digital audio and control signals as well.
-The current version of HDMI carries one TMDS link of digital video.
+This technology is a proprietary audio/video interface for transmitting uncompressed video data and compressed or uncompressed digital audio data from an HDMI-compliant source device, such as a Blu-ray™ player or computer, to a compatible computer monitor, video projector, digital television, or digital audio device.
+HDMI is a digital replacement for analog video standards.
 Found on many home theater/consumer electronics devices, HDMI uses a 19-pin connector that is held in place by friction.
 This connector is technically described as a Type A HDMI connector.

 The HDMI Micro connector is a Type D HDMI connector measuring 6.4 mm x 2.8 mm.
 This micro connector is the smallest of all HDMI connectors and has the same 19-pin configuration as the standard HDMI A and C connectors.
 Using an adapter, this connector can be used with a standard HDMI cable.